ezraai/quickstart-datalake-cognizant-talend/assets/landing-page.md

-# Talend Data Lake Accelerator
+# Data Lake Quick Start from Cognizant and Talend

-The Talend Data Lake Accelerator will get you launched on your big Data journey rapdily with a simple but highly relevant workflow focused on common Data Lake use cases.
+This Quickstart will get you launched on your big Data journey rapidly with a simple but highly relevant workflow focused on common Data Lake use cases.

 1. Begin by **[registering for a Talend Platform for Big Data evaluation license](https://info.talend.com/trial-talend-datalake-accelerator.html)**.
 2. Once you have registered you will receive your license attached in an email.
 3. Load the license file into a private S3 bucket.
-3. Follow the [Deployment Guide](https://s3.amazonaws.com/docs.quickstart.talend/Out+of+the+Box+Datalake+-+Deployment+Guide.pdf) to launch Cloud Formation templates for automated deployment of your Talend infrastructure as well as AWS EMR and Redshift clusters.
+3. Follow the [Deployment Guide](https://s3.amazonaws.com/docs.quickstart.talend/Data+Lake+Quick+Start+from+Cognizant+and+Talend+-+Deployment+Guide.pdf) to launch Cloud Formation templates for automated deployment of your Talend infrastructure as well as AWS EMR and Redshift clusters.
-4. Follow up with the step-by-step [User's Guide](https://s3.amazonaws.com/docs.quickstart.talend/Out+of+the+Box+Data+Lake+-+User+Guide.pdf) to see the different Talend components in action.
+4. Follow up with the step-by-step [User's Guide](https://s3.amazonaws.com/docs.quickstart.talend/Data+Lake+Quick+Start+from+Cognizant+and+Talend+-+User+Guide.pdf) to see the different Talend components in action.

 You can **[deploy on AWS into a new VPC](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?templateURL=https://s3.amazonaws.com/oodle.app.talend/templates/oodle-master.template)** or **[deploy into an Existing VPC](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?templateURL=https://s3.amazonaws.com/oodle.app.talend/templates/oodle.template)**.